mkoh-alianza/legacydesktop-qa-smoke-automation/README.md

 To set up the cable and windows:

-1. Download and install the attached VC Cables (You will notice there is a cable A and cable B, we will need both of them).
+1. Download and install theVC Cables (You will notice there is a cable A and cable B, we will need both of them).
 The cables will need to be installed on both ends.
 You will also need to install Python and pip, but you may already have those.

 2. Install the product you wish to test